Country of origin: cambodia

 [i] Navigo?

-[i] Today, it still happens?
+[i] Does it still happen today?

 [r] Now it happens less.

-[i] There are fewer?
+[i] There are fewer of them?

 [i] What does she do for a living?

-[i] They all live there?
+[i] Do they all live there?

 [i] Have you ever been there?